Statins and Cancer

 In laboratory conditions, statins certainly exhibit antitumor activities in addition to anti-inflammatory ones.
 Studies have shown that statins can inhibit malignant cell growth and promote apoptosis (cell death important in stopping cancer.)
 That doesn't necessarily mean they can help prevent or stop cancer in people, though.
 Sometimes in medical research in vitro and in vivo effects are not identical.

 Several large randomized controlled trials of monotherapy for five years show no change in the overall rates of cancer when statins are used regularly.
-A study of military veterans released in Jan 2008, however, showed that statin use was associated with lower cancer rates in older men.
+A study of military veterans , however, showed that statin use was associated with lower cancer rates in older men.
 (The participants in the study were mostly men and the average age was over 65.)
 There is also evidence, although not conclusive, that statins have a chemopreventative effect on melanoma in younger people.
+A Finnish study found that men who take statins have lower rates of prostate cancer.

 A recent European study of people who already had cancer and took statins found they had significantly lower risk of mortaility from the cancer.
 This was a very large study of 300,000 patients.
 People who were using statins at the time of their cancer diagnosis were 15% less likely to die from their cancer.
 This large study found positive correlation between statin use and survival in 13 types of cancer.
 Another 14 types of cancer showed no significant change in mortality connected with statin use.
 The dosage of the statin medications did not appear to have any effect on the correlation.